mshwery/mattshwery.com/_posts/2013-03-28-a-new-save-icon.md

 featured_image: floppy.png
 ---

-There's been some recent [discussion](http://branch.com/b/redesigning-the-save-symbol-let-s-do-this) on redesigning the save icon.
+There's been some [recent discussion on Branch about redesigning the save icon](http://branch.com/b/redesigning-the-save-symbol-let-s-do-this).
 This conversation crops up from [time](http://www.ironicsans.com/2011/04/idea_a_new_save_icon.html) to [time](http://www.marco.org/2011/04/05/replacing-the-save-icon), but no lasting fruit has come from it... <i>yet</i>.

 I feel the "save" metaphor is old, but often still relevant.
 Ever make changes that you don't want auto-saved?
 I do.
 I make a series of changes when working through an idea, and then decide if I want to keep or reject them.